 - Plants.
-If you’re wondering what type of plants are used in a Zen Garden, they should be foliage and texture plants.
+The best plants for a rock garden are foliage and texture plants.
 Good options include bamboo, Japanese maples, hostas, nandina and conifers.
 Shade-loving bloomers include azaleas, rhododendrons and camellias.

-- Special zen garden gravel or white sand.
-You might wonder what type of sand is used for a Zen garden.
-It is typically crushed granite or fine gravel.
+- Special gravel or white sand.
+Typically Zen gardens use crushed granite or fine gravel.
 It should have a flat surface and should be angular, not round, so that it can be raked into patterns.

 - Water features